CNCC Advising and Intervention

-Use Comment section to explain.
+Use the Comment section to explain.

 You do not need to use the referral form during grade checks if it is about grades.
-Referrals should not duplicate instructors’ work, but rather state an issue that is either not grade related, or is grade related in between grade checks.
+Referrals should not duplicate instructors’ work, but rather state an issue that is either not grade related or is grade related in between grade checks.

 Incident Report Form

 When to use: Use this form when a student demonstrates an act of violence or extreme disrespect in the classroom or outside of class on school property.

 Student Intervention: Depends on the situation.
 This is added to student’s file and assists the safety officer with seeing a pattern of problematic behavior.